 When selecting travel booking and expense solutions, organisations have two choices: a single vendor for both elements, or individual vendors for each.
 All parties will say that their solution works best, but which will work most effectively for you?
 Here are five questions you should ask yourself.

 As with all good business tools, an expense management system should make everyone’s job a lot easier.
-However, you need to ensure that you select a solution that works for your organization's requirements.
+However, you need to ensure that you select a solution that works for your organisation's requirements.

 With expenses that can range from a handful of photocopies to overseas travel, grant and research project budgets can be tough to track.
 Paper-based expense management systems are a headache for both your researchers and administrators.
 And one-size-fits-all expense software doesn’t have the specific capabilities your university needs to accurately manage the myriad of grant and research nuances.

-Volunteers can offer an incredibly valuable resource for non-profit and non-governmental organizations, and other non-employees, such as scholarship and grant recipients, are a key part of many of these organizations.
+Volunteers can offer an incredibly valuable resource for non-profit and non-governmental organisations, and other non-employees, such as scholarship and grant recipients, are a key part of many of these organisations.
 However, properly tracking and recording any out-of-pocket expenses they incur can be a major headache.
-Organizations typically have two options for handling expenses accrued by volunteers and non-employees.
+Organisations typically have two options for handling expenses accrued by volunteers and non-employees.
 One involves a time-consuming, tedious process, while the other offers a quick and easy resolution.